podio/podio-dotnet/README.markdown

 Basic Usage
 -----------

-After constructing `Podio` object  you can use all of the wrapper functions to do API requests.
+After constructing `Podio` object  you can use all of the wrapper functions to make API requests.
 The functions are organized into services, each service corresponds to an Area in official [API documentation](https://developers.podio.com/doc).
 You can access the services right from podio class.
 For example:

 ```csharp